New York Life | August 20, 2018

 Her leadership earned her the distinguished service medal in 1945.
 The same year, she married the Reverend Dr. Douglas Horton and adopted the married name Mildred McAfee Horton.

 Mildred was among the many female trailblazers we’re proud to have contributed to our rich heritage.
-Today, the company has four women on its Board of Directors with Michelle Buck, the President and Chief Executive Officer of The Hershey Company, serving as the Lead Director of the Board.
+Today, the company has five women on its Board of Directors including Michelle Buck, the President and Chief Executive Officer of The Hershey Company.

 Go back to our newsroom to read more stories.